Vizzuality/wilmap-old/README.md

 npm install
 ```

-## How to run the OGP image in Docker
+## How to run the WILMap image in Docker
 #### Populate the database
  * See the instructions bellow on how to import existing data to your database: